Zeeshan7777/Cisco-MAC-Blocker/README.md

 # Cisco-MAC-Blocker
-Python Script to Block and unblock MAC address on Cisco layer 3 switches
+Python Script to Block and unblock MAC addresses on Cisco layer 3 switches